 Recognising those developing engineers who have demonstrated innovative and responsible professional leadership, and the potential for future distinction and commitment to serving others.

-Managers please tell your colleagues about this prestigious award and encourage eligible candidates to apply, perhaps as a step to prepare the future leader of your organisation.
+Managers are asked to encourage eligible candidates to apply, perhaps as a step to preparing the future leader of your organisation.

 The wider team working on the project has recently been cited “Highly Commended” by the President of Global Manufacturing Supply at GSK in 2016; Reuben cities this as one of his biggest career achievements to date along with being awarded the Young Achievers award in the Pharmaceutical division by the North East Process Industries Cluster.

 Reuben’s process engineering career began with studies in mechanical engineering at Queen's University, Belfast via a scholarship due to exemplary A-level results.
 Understanding the need for practical skills and with a firm interest in pharmaceutical production, Reuben secured a project engineering position for his industrial placement year with GSK at Barnard Castle.

 Joining GSK full time in 2012, Reuben started a second MSc degree course in process systems at Cranfield University and graduated within three years whilst working at GSK.
 His academic achievements allowed for an early chartership application, which saw Reuben receive IMechE chartered engineer status in March 2016.

 Have a question about this Award or Prize?

 Contact our Member Engagement Team: